Housing

 In Rădăuţi, ICAR Foundation pays the rental fee for another two months.
 As a result, the beneficiary has to pay for rent only after 5 months after obtaining international protection.

-In addition to this, JRS implements the project “A New House” in all the Regional Centres, funded through the AMIF national programme, which covers partially or entirely the rental fees and/or the utility costs for beneficiaries of international protection.
+In addition to this, JRS implemented the project “A New House” for BIPS who are in the integration programme and who live outside the reception centres, funded through the AMIF national programme.
+The programme partially or entirely covers the rental fees and/or the utility costs for beneficiaries of international protection.
+However, it had to be interrupted in October 2023 due to the lack of AMIF funding nationally available, and the new project could only be resumed in June 2024.

 Social housing